actions-marketplace-validations/OrjanSkarnes_changelog-action/README.md

 # Changelog from Conventional Commits - Github Action

-This GitHub Action automatically generates a changelog based on all the [Conventional Commits](https://www.conventionalcommits.org) between the latest tag and the previous tag.
+This GitHub Action automatically generates a changelog based on all the [Conventional Commits](https://www.conventionalcommits.org) between the latest tag and the previous tag and allows for you to link tasks to jira.

 ## Features